O-Acetylbufotenine: Analogues

 Analogues of O-acetylbufotenin (5-AcO-DMT) include bufotenin (5-HO-DMT), 4-AcO-DMT (psilacetin), 5-MeO-DMT, 5-EtO-DMT, 5-HO-DET, 5-HO-DPT, 5-HO-DiPT, and α-methylserotonin (5-HO-AMT), among others.
 In addition, other O-acyl derivatives of bufotenin besides O-acetylbufotenine have been developed and studied.
 One such analogue, O-pivalylbufotenine, has been assessed and has likewise been shown to produce psychedelic-like effects animals.

 History

 O-Acetylbufotenine was first described in the scientific literature by 1968.
+It was sold online as an analytical standard by 2023.